gregwk/cs-vtmit-practices/README.md

 # Introduction
-This document provides computer science instructors in Virginia Tech's online Master's of Information Technology program with a set of practices that have been found to work for others in the program.
-It may also be helpful fot those teaching MEng courses, and for those teaching online course in general.
+This document provides computer science instructors at Virginia Tech with a set of practices for developing and teaching online courses.
+These practices have been found to work for other instructors who have developed and taught online, particularly in the MIT program.

 ## Overview
 - [Know what the MIT Program is](./overview/mit-info.md)